Committees of the Board of Governors

 The mission of the Minority/LGBTQI Health and Wellness Committee is to eliminate health disparities with the emphasis on minority and LGBTQI populations by providing education, resources and awareness to colleagues and patients.

-The mission of the Editorial Committee is to assure that Osteopathic Family Physician meets member needs for information related to scientific advancements in osteopathic family medicine, socio-economic, practice management, legislative/regulatory matters, and ACOFP educational events, benefits and services.
+The mission of the Editorial Committee is to assure that the Osteopathic Family Physician (OFP) Journal meets member needs for information related to scientific advancements in osteopathic family medicine, socio-economic, practice management, legislative/regulatory matters, and ACOFP educational events, benefits and services.

 Federal & State Legislation Committee